antirez/RESP3/spec.md

 The limitations stated so far are the main motivations for a new version of RESP.
 However the redesign gave us a chance to consider different other improvements that may be worthwhile and make the protocol both more powerful and less dependent on the implicit state of the connection.

 The gist of such additional features are to provide the protocol with the ability to support a more generic *push mode* compared to the Pub/Sub mode used by Redis, which is not really built-in in the protocol, but is an agreement between the server and the client about the fact that the connection will consume replies as they arrive.
 Moreover it was useful to modify the protocol to return *out of band* data, such as attributes that augment the reply.
 Also the protocol was sometimes abused by the internals of Redis, like for example in the case of *slaveless replication*, in order to support streaming of large strings whose length is initially not known.
 This specification makes this special mode part of the RESP protocol itself.

-Finally, in order to follow the standard line termination, in RESP v2 all the protocol tokes are terminated with the two bytes sequence CRLF.
-Now this choice looks like just a waste of space, so RESP3 is designed in order to terminate everything with just LF.

 This specification describes RESP3 from scratch, and not just as a change from RESP v2.
 However differences between the two will be noted while describing the new protocol.